aadilmallick/my-notes-docusaurus/docs/deno/06-deno-sandbox.md

 - **CLI**: using the `deno sandbox` CLI, you can manage sandboxes
 - **SDK**: using the `Deno.sandbox` namespace, you can programatically spin up sandboxes and manage them.

+Sandboxes also come with two important features:

+- **Volumes**: read-write storage for caches, databases, user data
+- **Snapshots**: read-only images for pre-installed toolchains and volume base

+### Snapshots

+Snapshots in deno sandbox are a way to copy the state of a sandbox, configuration, installations, files, etc. and then duplicate that state to other sandboxes.

+Here are the main benefits:

+- **instant startup time**: you can skip reinstalling the same things, like python or ffmpeg, because snapshots just let you copy state over
+- **reproducibility**: You can reproduce the same versions without having something break on reinstallation.

+Run `apt-get install` once, snapshot it, and every future sandbox boots with everything already installed.
+Create read-write volumes from the snapshots to create a fresh development environment in seconds.

 ## CLI

 ### create a new sandbox